hkussaibi/Tiles_WSI_ROI/README.md

 5. Extracted tiles will be saved in the specified output directory.

 ---

-This notebook is a valuable asset for digital pathology professionals and researchers looking to extract and work with specific regions of interest within Whole Slide Images.

 **License**

 This Notebook has been released under the [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0) open-source license.